 Step 5: Now, click Advanced Element Suppression next to the General Ledger Dimension you'd like to work with.

 Step 6: This is the Element Suppression page.
 First, set the Visibility to be Show or Hide for Expense Report Creation Visibility and Expense Line Visibility:

 - Expense Line Visibility: Shows or hides the GLD for everyone, except for the Values listed below.

 Step 7: Choose a value from the drop-down menu to trigger visibility for the GLD.

 Step 8: Next, enter a list of category names or GL codes that are exceptions to the Expense Line Visibility rules.

-Step 10: You'll be brought to a confirmation page that the GLD information has been saved.
+Step 9: Click Save.
+A confirmation page that the GLD information has been saved will appear.

 Step 10: Now, when adding a new expense, you'll see the new GLD appear when selecting a Category you entered as one of your Values above.